‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 for me, he was probably the biggest star from 72 to,

+well, continuing on for quite a while.
 Clint moved in there for me as well.

-For me, it's always, do you want want to re-watch the movie and uh fun to re-watch his movies um yeah it was funny because it was
+His movies were terrific to watch and re-watch.
+For me, it's always, do you want to re-watch the movie?
+And I was fun to re-watch his movies.

-it was him and eastwood but then newman was in there burt reynolds kind of passed through for a few years
+it was him and Eastwood, but then Newman was in there.
+Burt Reynolds kind of passed through for a few years.

-Billet like his floor is pretty high.
+Billet.
+His floor is pretty high.

 Yeah.

-Yeah, you trust that if he was in something and like, all right, I'll give that.
+There's not a lot of clunkers.
+Yeah, you trust that if he was in something and, like, all right, I'll give that.

 And even now, like, because I think a lot of people have been going back to his films since his passing.
+It's like, well, even the ones that we don't really talk about are still pretty good.

 You know?

 Yeah, I was waiting for one of the streamers to just have some crazy Redford deal where it was like, you know, like they're too scattered.
+75 years.

-75 all over the place.
+Yeah, all over the place.
+Yeah.

 Yeah.

 Like, I don't know if they had salt that they would use, but I just was shocked at how terrible he thought it tasted.
+I mean, it was probably so bland.

 All he ate was like bear jerky.
+Yeah.

 Yeah.